sanyassyed/DataEngineering_DataExpertBootcamp/documentation/notes.md

 | Performance | Can be slower if reused multiple times | Faster for repeated use         |

 ---

+### SQL DATA OBJECTS
+- Table / Temporary Table: This 15 a materialized result set, The only difference between table and temp table is that tables exist after the query executes.
+- Subquery : Do not nest them.
+Mostly just use if you are returning a single number or result (scalar subquery)
+- View: This is like a CTE with a name, use when you need to share query logic.
+Keep in mind that it executes every single time
+- Common Table Expression - This is your go to whenever you need to build a complex query, The only time you want to use something else is when you need to materialize

 ### SQL Commands for Database & Schema Management